-For generations of Australian students, the school library was a staple of daily life.
-Whenever kids had a book they wanted to read or a topic they wanted to research, the library was right down the hall.
+For generations of students, the institutional library was a staple of daily life.
+Whenever students had a book they wanted to read or a topic they wanted to research, the library was right down the hall.
 Now, the paradigm is starting to shift.

 Students can read entire books online without ever venturing away from their computer screens.